zliobaite/zliobaite.github.io/_drafts/2021-7-29-Jekyll-onwards.md

 Now eight years later it still works.
 The math went out of tune, but I just fixed it as instructed [here](https://quuxplusone.github.io/blog/2018/08/05/mathjax-in-jekyll/).

+Update: it took 10 hours to fix the template.

 Happy blogging!